Deducteam/lambdapi/docs/commands.rst

 ``symbol``
 ----------

-This commands allows to declare or define some symbols.
+This commands allows to declare or define a symbol.
 The syntax is as follows:

 ``symbol`` modifiers identifier parameters [``:`` type] [``≔`` term] [``begin`` proof ``end``]